-However, LCC recorded movements for a four-month period between November 2009 and February 2010.
+LCC recorded movements for a four-month period between November 2009 and February 2010.
 Annualising the results of this provides an estimated 29,970 movements per year.

-There is little reason to expect that movement levels have changed significantly since that time and airport management confirms that historically annual aircraft movements have remained relatively constant at between 25,000 and 30,000 per year.
+Airport management confirms that historically annual aircraft movements have remained relatively constant at between 25,000 and 30,000 per year.